2i2c-org/2i2c-org.github.io/content/home/hero.md

 # Note.
 An optional note to show underneath the links.
 # [cta_note]
-#  label = '2i2c provides open-source infrastructure for interactive computing at institutions of research and education.'
+#  label = '2i2c offers open-source infrastructure for interactive computing at institutions of research and education.'
 +++

 2i2c is a non-profit organization that designs, develops, and manages customized JupyterHubs for communities in education & research.